jarviscanada/jarvis_data_eng_AdityaShukla/python_data_analytics/README.md

 With more time, this project could be extended with:

 1. **BI Dashboard** - Interactive dashboards using Streamlit, Power BI, or Tableau
+2. **5.
+Automated Pipeline Capability** - To enhance scalability and reduce manual intervention, the entire analytics workflow from data ingestion to RFM segmentationcan be automated using modern orchestration tools: Cron Jobs (for lightweight scheduling)
 ---

 ## Conclusion